EventStore/documentation/docs/getting-started/quickstart/README.md

 - Familiarity with command-line operations.

 ::: tip
-If you have trouble with this quickstart, you can find more help in the ["EventStoreDB From Scratch" tutorial series on Event Store Academy](https://academy.eventstore.com/from-scratch).
+If you have trouble with this quickstart, you can find more help in the ["KurrentDB From Scratch" tutorial series on Kurrent Academy](https://academy.kurrent.io/from-scratch).
 :::

 ## Step 1: Set up Your Codespace